dc365710651/EEC-201-FINAL-PROJECT/README.md

 ### Test 6:

 In order to improve the clustering, we trained a VQ codebook using the LGB algorithm.
 The algorithm employs Nearest Neighbor Search based on Euclidean Distance and iteratively updates the centroids.
-It compresses the data into several important features based on K-means, which can significantly reduce the confusion caused by unnecessary features and make the data points more compact and structured.
+It compresses the data into several important features based on K-means, which can significantly reduce the confusion caused by unnecessary features and make the data points more structured.

 **Example for the first three speakers**